ilesinge/shabda/README.md

 -----

 - Explain how to launch on codespace / how to make port public
-- Why do some samples don't work on Firefox ? see https://shabda.ndre.gr/lol:2.json
 - Finetune query:
   - total number of results
 - Change allowed duration in definition ?